-The Carl D. Perkins Vocational Training Center is now open on a limited basis.
-We are serving consumers in most training programs as social distancing allows.
-Residential services are also available.
-We continue to be open to all-day consumers, ALPHA program consumers, and outpatient services.
+The Carl D. Perkins Vocational Training Center is fully open to consumers for residential, day, and outpatient services.
+We are serving consumers in all training programs.
 New applications are being accepted through your local field offices.

 The mission of the Carl D. Perkins Vocational Training Center is that persons will achieve sustainable competitive integrated employment, maximize independence, and yet gain self-respect through the provision of comprehensive services.